bfetler/coronary_disease/README.md

 + Logistic Regression
 + LinearSVC Support Vector Classification

-After normalizing test data, we find a prediction score of about 80% using either classifier.

-The fit and prediction scores vary by up to 7-8% depending on the random split between train and test data, and so are not highly reliable, but indicate a general feasibility of the method.
+After normalizing test data, we find a prediction score accuracy of about 80% +- 7% using either classifier.
+The fit and prediction scores depend on the random split between train and test data, and are as reliable as random variation in the data allows.
+Nonetheless, the methods indicate a general feasibility of predicting heart disease in patients.